confluentinc/cp-docker-images/docs/quickstart.rst

     {"name":"quickstart-file-sink","connector":{"state":"RUNNING","worker_id":"localhost:28082"},"tasks":[{"state":"RUNNING","id":0,"worker_id":"localhost:28082"}]}

   Finally, let's check the file to see if the data is present.
-Once again, you will need to SSH into the VM if you are running Docker Machine.

   .. sourcecode:: bash

-    docker@confluent:~$ cat /tmp/quickstart/file/output.txt
+    $ docker exec kafka-connect cat /tmp/quickstart/file/output.txt

   If everything worked as planned, you should see all of the data we originally wrote to the input file: